Is Blue Eyes Dominant Or Recessive

 Ancestry and Population Genetics

 Another significant trend is the study of eye color variation across different populations.
 Eye color frequencies vary widely among different ethnic groups, reflecting their unique genetic histories.
-For example, blue eyes are most common in Northern European populations and are relatively rare in African and Asian populations.
+Plus, for example, blue eyes are most common in Northern European populations and are relatively rare in African and Asian populations.
 By studying the genetic diversity within and between populations, researchers can gain insights into the evolutionary origins of different eye colors and the selective pressures that may have influenced their distribution.

 Predictive Modeling